The Paycheck Protection Program and Employee Retention Tax Credits

 This post was updated on July 8, 2020.

 On Friday, March 27, 2020, the U.S. federal government signed the “Coronavirus Aid, Relief, and Economic Security Act” (“CARES Act”) into law, providing vital relief to both individuals and businesses that have experienced economic hardship as a result of the COVID-19 crisis.
-With restaurant sales down over 70% year-over-year, restaurant owners and operators could benefit significantly from the stimulus package.
+Faced with the possibility of defaulting on rental contracts and bills and even shutting their doors, restaurant owners and operators could benefit significantly from the stimulus package.